-So this is the page where we’re supposed to tell you that we’re magical GMAT tutors who can raise your score by 200 points in, like, six weeks or something.
-I think we’re supposed to give you all sorts of guarantees and statistics that show that we’ve developed some magical GMAT tutoring curriculum, filled with tips and tricks that will get you to a 750+ GMAT score and a free ride to a top-10 MBA program.
+Okay, let’s continue.
+I think we’re supposed to give you all sorts of guarantees and statistics that show that we’ve developed some magical GMAT tutoring curriculum, filled with tips and tricks that will get you to a 760 GMAT score and a free ride to a top-10 MBA program.

 Sorry, we don’t do any of that.
-We honestly have outstanding track records as GMAT tutors – we’ve helped hundreds of students achieve dramatic score improvements, and our former students have been admitted to every top MBA program in the world, including HBS, Stanford, Wharton, INSEAD, and LBS, among many others.
+We really do have outstanding track records as GMAT tutors: we’ve helped hundreds of students achieve dramatic score improvements, and our former students have been admitted to every top MBA program in the world, including HBS, Stanford, Wharton, INSEAD, and LBS, among many others.

-We never spend our tutoring sessions simply going through random practice problems: we’ll root out the underlying causes of your underperformance on the GMAT, regardless of whether the problem is your fundamental reading skills, sloppiness in arithmetic and algebra, psychological performance issues, poor time management, or something else entirely.
-We’ll help you build a deeper understanding of the skills and concepts tested on the GMAT, as well as an understanding of what it takes to maximize your test-day performance on the test.
+We never spend our tutoring sessions simply going through random GMAT problems: we’ll root out the underlying causes of your underperformance on the GMAT, regardless of whether the problem is your fundamental reading skills, sloppiness in arithmetic and algebra, anxiety or other psychological barriers, poor time management, sleep deprivation, or something else entirely.
+We’ll help you build a deeper understanding of the skills and concepts tested on the GMAT, as well as an understanding of what it takes to build better habits of mind as you tackle the exam.

 In-person GMAT tutoring is available in Denver, Colorado.
-For GMAT students who live outside of Denver, we also offer online tutoring via Skype.
+For GMAT students who live outside of Denver, we also online tutoring via Skype.
 For GMAT tutoring rates and other fine print, click here.
 And if you’re not in Denver, here’s an honest assessment of the effectiveness of online GMAT tutoring.

 Thank you for reading this far, and good luck with your GMAT and MBA ambitions!